 At many religious schools, colleges, and universities, LGBTQIA+ and other marginalized students suffer discrimination, abuse, isolation, and hardship.

 Elizabeth Hunter, et al. v.
 U.S. Department of Education

 Religious exemptions to civil rights statutes come at a price.
 The price is paid by the young and vulnerable who find themselves at the mercy of religiously affiliated, taxpayer-funded social service and educational institutions that often turn them away or force them into the closet.
-REAP’s lawsuit asserts the constitutional and basic human rights of LGBTQ+ students, seeking to end the sexual, physical and psychological abuses perpetrated under the religious exemption to Title IX at thousands of federally-funded schools, colleges and universities across America.
+This lawsuit asserts the constitutional and basic human rights of LGBTQ+ students, seeking to end the sexual, physical and psychological abuses perpetrated under the religious exemption to Title IX at thousands of federally-funded schools, colleges and universities across America.

 We’re building a nationwide movement to show LGBTQIA+ students facing discrimination on religious campuses that they are not alone.
 Add your name now if you agree it’s time for taxpayer-funded religious colleges and universities to end discrimination against LGBTQIA+ students.